peterhinch/micropython-samples/astronomy/README.md

 jumps.

 For this reason changing system time to accommodate daylight saving time is a bad idea.
-It is usually best to run winter time all year round.
-Where a DST change occurs, the `RiSet.set_lto()` method should be run to ensure that `RiSet` operates in current local time.
+It is usually best to run winter time all year round and to use the `dst` constructor arg to handle time changes.

 # 3. Utility functions

 `now_days() -> int` Returns the current time as days since the platform epoch.
-`abs_to_rel_days(days: int) -> int` Takes a number of days since the Unix epoch (1970,1,1) and returns a number of days relative to the current date.
-Platform independent.
-This facilitates testing with pre-determined target dates.

 # 4. Demo script